Saudi crown prince goes on tour of Arab states amid Khashoggi storm

 King Salman asked his chosen heir, known in the West as MbS, to conduct the tour “based on his keenness to deepen the kingdom’s ties regionally and internationally”, the Saudi Press Agency reported.

-Prince Mohammed was greeted upon his arrival in the neighbouring UAE by Abu Dhabi Crown Prince Mohammed bin Zayed al-Nayhan, a close ally of MbS.
+Prince Mohammed was greeted upon his arrival in the neighbouring UAE by Abu Dhabi Crown Prince Sheikh Mohammed bin Zayed al-Nayhan, a close ally of MbS.

 “We’re proud of our deep-rooted ties.
 Close cooperation and a fruitful partnership lies in store for our countries.
-The UAE will always be a loving and supportive home for our brothers in Saudi Arabia,” Mohammed bin Zayed said in a Twitter post.
+The UAE will always be a loving and supportive home for our brothers in Saudi Arabia,” Sheikh Mohammed bin Zayed said in a Twitter post.

 Tunisian newspaper, Business News, said he is expected to visit Tunisia on Tuesday.